 Drive (2011) is like a movie out of time, a twisty crime tale that cherry-picks elements from various film eras.
-A noirish slash of light here, a turn-of-the-century antihero there, an ‘eighties background tune still elsewhere…it all comes together into a distinctive, singular mash-up.
+A noirish slash of light here, a turn-of-the-century antihero there, a 1980s background tune still elsewhere…it all comes together into a distinctive, singular mash-up.
 Ryan Gosling stars as “Driver,” a stuntman/mechanic by trade who moonlights as a criminal getaway driver.
-Driver lives a subdued, ultra-controlled existence, only letting his adrenaline flow when he gets behind the wheel. hat is, until he meets his next-door neighbor Irene (Carey Mulligan), an attractive young mother with whom he develops a quiet, platonic romance.
+Driver lives a subdued, ultra-controlled existence, only letting his adrenaline flow when he gets behind the wheel.
+Until, that is, he meets his next-door neighbor Irene (Carey Mulligan), an attractive young mother with whom he develops a quiet, platonic romance.
 His connection with Irene leads him to throw his deliberate, cautious ways out the window when her husband Standard (Oscar Isaac) gets out of jail.
-Standard wants to make a new start, but he’s up to his ears in debt with unscrupulous, brutal loan sharks, and Driver throws in with him to help out – with unexpectedly complicated, explosive results.
+Standard wants to make a new start, but he’s up to his ears in debt with unscrupulous, brutal loan sharks, and Driver throws in with him to help out, with unexpectedly complicated, explosive results.

-It’s confident and stylish and makes for a gripping watch, marred only by the occasional false directorial flourish – there are moments, here and there, that don’t quite ring true.
-Gosling delivers an intriguing performance as the film’s reluctant antihero, equally likeable and off-putting in his considered, stone-faced manner.
+It’s confident and stylish and makes for a gripping watch, marred only by the occasional false directorial flourish; there are moments, here and there, that don’t quite ring true.
+Gosling delivers an intriguing performance as the film’s reluctant antihero, equally likable and off-putting in his considered, stone-faced manner.
 (It’s hard to figure out which part is more reluctant, the “anti” or the “hero.”)
-He’s supported admirably on all sides, particularly Bryan Cranston as his shifty boss, and Albert Brooks as a powerful criminal kingpin.
-There isn’t a lot of substance to all its style, but there’s more than enough understated story, much of it visually told and beautifully shot.
+He’s supported admirably on all sides, particularly by Bryan Cranston as his shifty boss, and Albert Brooks as a powerful criminal kingpin.
+There isn’t a lot of substance to its style, but there’s more than enough understated story, much of it visually told and beautifully shot.
 Definitely worth the look.